flomesh-io/osm-edge-docs/content/en/docs/guides/certificates.md

 Once cert-manager is installed, configure an [issuer resource](https://cert-manager.io/docs/configuration/) to serve certificate requests.
-It is recommended to use an `Issuer` resource kind (rather than a `ClusterIssuer`) which should live in the OSM namespace (`osm-system` by default).
+It is recommended to use an `Issuer` resource kind (rather than a `ClusterIssuer`) which should live in the osm-edge namespace (`osm-system` by default).

-Once ready, it is **required** to store the root CA certificate of your issuer as a Kubernetes secret in the OSM namespace (`osm-system` by default) at the `ca.crt` key.
-The target CA secret name can be configured on OSM using `osm install --set osm.caBundleSecretName=my-secret-name` (typically `osm-ca-bundle`).
+Once ready, it is **required** to store the root CA certificate of your issuer as a Kubernetes secret in the osm-edge namespace (`osm-system` by default) at the `ca.crt` key.
+The target CA secret name can be configured on osm-edge using `osm install --set osm.caBundleSecretName=my-secret-name` (typically `osm-ca-bundle`).

 ```bash